wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ### (Optional) Clone Namespace Explorer and Create Custom Charts

-If you don't see the information you need, for example if need to look at histogram ingestion, clone the **Namespace Usage Explorer** dashboard and modify existing charts or create custom charts.
+If you don't see the information you need, for example if you need a chart that shows histogram ingestion, [clone](ui_dashboards.html#edit-or-clone-a-dashboard) the **Namespace Usage Explorer** dashboard and modify existing charts or create custom charts.
 You can use `cs()`, `hs()` and `spans()` queries to retrieve information about counters, histograms, and spans.
-For example, the default dashboard examines `~metric` information, but you can also examine other data using the following format:
+For example, the default dashboard examines `~metric` information, but you can also examine counter information using the following format:

 ```
 cs(~<data_type>.global.namespace.<namespace>.pps, source=<depth_number>)